thradams/thradams.github.io/ptrsize.md

 ## Pointer + size in C

-I created this post in respose of https://news.ycombinator.com/edit?id=34084894
+I created this post in response of https://news.ycombinator.com/edit?id=34084894